bradjohansen/bradjohansen-com/_texts/2020-01-06-disproportionality.md

 ---
 ## Footnotes
 [^fn1]: Mangan, Joseph, 1949.
-“An Historical Analysis of the Principle of Double Effect,” Theological Studies, 10: 41–61. {.bibliography}
+“An Historical Analysis of the Principle of Double Effect,” Theological Studies, 10: 41–61.